Rose Lake

 The Stairway Portage is intersected by the Border Route Trail.
 There are fine overlooks of Rose Lake just a short distance down the trail from where it intersects the Stairway Portage.
 Also, just east of the Stairway Portage, again down the Border Route Trail is the junction with the Caribou Rock Trail.
 This junction is just across the little rickety bridge that crosses the creek just above Rose Falls.

-Rose Lake is along the international border and thus is part of the old Voyageurs Route.
+Rose Lake is along the international border and thus is part of the old Voyageurs Route or Border Route.

 Exploring Rose Lake